maveric/TIG_Stack/README.md

 4. uninstall telegraf influx and grafana dockers.

-# Defaults for Influx and Grafana
+# Defaultss for Influx and Grafana
 username: '''safe'''

 password: '''jidjedewTSuIw4EmqhoOo'''

 These can be changed during the install via interactive prompt along with the TOKEN for data ingress to Influx2 Database